yournightmare01/Brath/README.md

 -Open your terminal, in terminal type: 'npm install' and wait for the installation to finish.

--In that same folder, in terminal type: 'npm start' and wait for the application to start running.
+-In that same folder (Brath), in terminal type: 'npm start' and wait for the application to start running.

 Your application should start running on 'http://localhost:3000'.